Skip to content

 What You Actually Receive

 A single PDF.
 Patients generate it in 30 seconds.
-You review it in under 2 minutes.
+You review it in under 2 minutes - potentially saving several minutes per appointment.

 At a Glance